MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/storage/Get-PhysicalDisk.md

 ```

 ### -StorageSubSystem
+Specifies a storage subsystem.
-Accepts a StorageSubsystem object as input and gets the physical disks attached to the storage subsystem.
+This cmdlet gets physical disks attached to the storage subsystem that you specify.
-The Storage Subsystem CIM object is exposed by the Get-StorageSubSystem cmdlet.
+To obtain a **StorageSubsystem** object, use the **Get-StorageSubSystem** cmdlet.

 ```yaml
 Type: CimInstance